verifast/verifast/README.txt

 2) Download and unzip the CamlIDL sources .zip file from http://caml.inria.fr/pub/old_caml_site/camlidl/

 3) Install CamlIDL as per the README file.
+  Unfortunately, this requires Cygwin.
+Important: before starting Cygwin, set the CYGWIN=nontsec environment variable.
-Specifically, in a Cygwin shell started from a Visual Studio command prompt (so that the Visual C++ compiler (cl.exe) is in the PATH):
+  In a Cygwin shell started from a Visual Studio command prompt (so that the Visual C++ compiler (cl.exe) is in the PATH):
   3.1) Copy config/Makefile.win32 to config/Makefile
   3.2) If your Ocaml is not in C:\Ocaml, edit OCAMLLIB and BINDIR in config/Makefile 3.3) Do